-Upon termination, the OCI commissioner may release assessed funds to DHS, and DHS will direct the disbursement of the funds from the solvency account in accordance with Wis.
+Upon termination of a permitted entity's contract with the Department, the OCI commissioner may release assessed funds to DHS, and DHS will direct the disbursement of the funds from the solvency account in accordance with Wis.
 Stats. § 648.75.
-Priority shall be given to satisfy outstanding claims by the state or federal government (e.g., for recoupment or risk sharing).
+Priority shall be given to satisfying outstanding claims by the state or federal government (e.g., for recoupment or risk sharing).

-vi.
+vii.
 Failure to Maintain Required Minimum Balance

 In the event the MCO fails to maintain and report the required solvency protection, the MCO may be put under corrective action and shall submit a plan to the Department for approval that includes an analysis of the reasons for the shortfall and a plan for restoring the required solvency protection.
-If the MCO continues to maintain inadequate solvency protection, the Department may impose sanctions consistent with Article XVI.E., Sanctions for Violation, Breach, or Non-Performance, page 233 or terminate the contract in accordance with Article XVI.F.3., Unilateral Termination, page 243.
+If the MCO continues to maintain inadequate solvency protection, the Department may impose sanctions consistent with Article XVI.E., Sanctions for Violation, Breach, or Non-Performance, page 265 or terminate the contract in accordance with Article XVI.F.3., Unilateral Termination, page 276.